First Minister’s Digital Fellowship Programme

 You will work with some of our most talented and ambitious people and will have the opportunity to share your principles, values, and practices of the innovation economy into government.

 You will be expected to play an active role in developing the people around you by sharing your expertise and access to your own networks, where appropriate.
 You will also be invited to work on developing the Programme for future Fellows to make sure it remains fit for purpose.

 If you are interested in a Digital Fellowship with Scottish Government the first step is to check for roles available currently.

-If you can’t find any roles currently advertised or would like more information about potential fellowship opportunities please contact email@example.com
+If you can’t find any roles currently advertised or would like more information about potential fellowship opportunities please contact us at email@example.com.

 Once you have found a suitable fellowship opportunity you will be invited to complete a short application outlining your skills and experiences.

 You will then attend an informal interview which will allow us to discuss the role in more detail and how you may be able to come and work with us.

 If both of us agree that it’s the right role for you we will then need to agree with your current employer that they are able to release you for the required duration.
 Once we have this agreement our HR contacts will work with your organisation to draft a secondment agreement.
 This will include details of your remuneration and any costs that need to be met whilst you are working as a Fellow.
 At the same time, you will need to go through the security vetting process.